Final Thesis

 Open Topics

 Please find a list of open topics below.
 Follow the link for detailed information.
-If you are interested in one of the topics, please directly contact the respective supervisor.
+If you are interested in one of the topics, please directly contact the respective supervisor and send a brief description (half a page) how you would tackle the respective topic.

 Bachelor: